Tabasalu

 Tabasalu is a small borough (alevik) in Harju County, northern Estonia, located about 13 km west from the capital Tallinn.
 It is the administrative centre of Harku Parish.
-As of 1 June 2022, the settlement's population was 3,845.
+As of 1 August 2025, the settlement's population was 3,899.

+Sport

+The Tabasalu Arena is an multi-purpose stadium that hosts the JK Tabasalu football team.
+The stadium was opened in 2017 and has a capacity of 1,630.

+The motorcycle speedway track located south of the borough at Nonni tee 11, Rannamõisa has held the multiple finals of the Estonian Individual Speedway Championship.